steemit/steem/doc/witness_parameters.md

 ### new_signing_key

-Sets the signing key for the witness required to validate produced blocks.
+Sets the signing key for the witness, which is used to sign blocks.